-The non-clinical spotlight series exists to shed light on all of the interesting paths that physical, occupational, and speech therapy professionals have taken.
-Today’s spotlight focuses on Tomeico Faison, OT, who went from occupational therapist to entrepreneur.
+Today’s non-clinical spotlight focuses on Tomeico Faison, OT, who went from occupational therapist to entrepreneur.
 She’s now a business consultant, certified business coach, and CEO of Therapeutic Solutions of NC.
-Want to be featured on The Non-Clinical PT?
-Know of someone who’d be a great person to interview?
-Please reach out today!

 What is your full name and title?